Japanese concession of Tianjin: Religion

 In 1903, the Japanese Christian Church began its activities in Tianjin.
 For a long time, the Japanese church only ministered to Japanese expatriates.
 After the outbreak of the Pacific War, the Japanese army and church took over the properties of British and American churches, including hospitals and schools, and sent Western missionaries and expatriates into the Weihsien Internment Camp in Shandong.
 Figures such as Amemiya Tatsumi, head of the Japanese Army Special Service Agency in Tianjin, used missionaries like Nakamura Saburō to control the local Chinese Christian Church, requiring it to align with the Japanese government.
 Consequently, the behavior and responsibility of the Japanese Christian Church during the war became a subject of attention for scholars in both China and Japan.
 In March 1967, the United Church of Christ in Japan officially acknowledged and repented for its support and participation in the war of aggression against China.

 Japanese Shinto entered the Tianjin Japanese concession along with Japanese residents.
-In 1915, the Japanese Residents' Association in Tianjin decided to establish the Tianjin Shrine in Daiwa Park to commemorate the enthronement ceremony of Emperor Taishō.
+In 1915, the Japanese Residents' Association in Tianjin decided to establish the Tianjin Shrine in Yamato Park to commemorate the enthronement ceremony of Emperor Taishō.
 Due to flooding, construction was delayed, and the shrine was not officially completed until 1920.
 The Tianjin Inari Shrine was founded on April 27, 1926, on Fushimi Street, but no longer exists.
 Kanagawa University researcher Inamiya Yasuto has suggested that the shrine was probably established by Japanese expatriates originally from the Fushimi area of Kyoto, to enshrine the Inari deity.